RaulMarquezInclan/ExcelFromList/README.md

 # ExcelFromList
 Straightforward and easy way to create stylized excel workbooks from lists.
 Add an image, title, subtitles and overal cell styles/formats.
-This uses the EPPlus engine, you can check them out at: <br />
+Uses the EPPlus engine, you can check them out at: <br />
 https://github.com/EPPlusSoftware/EPPlus

 In the below examples <b>outputFileName</b> is a string identifying a full path file name and <b>shelfLifeData</b> is a list of <b>ShelfLife</b> type objects.